rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 The *values* of the annotation is the list of `xs:string`, `xs:integer`, `xs:decimal`, and `xs:decimal` arguments passed to the annotation.
 For `CompatibilityAnnotation` this is always empty.

+## 5 Processing Model

+### 5.1 Path Steps

+The `XpmPathStep` interface defines several properties that describe a step in a path expression.
+Note that this does not apply to

+The *axis type* property is the forward or reverse axis associated with the step in its unabbreviated form.

+The *node name* property is the `EQName` associated with the `NameTest` if one is present.

+The *node type* property is the `KindTest` associated with the given step.
+If the `NodeTest` is a `KindTest`, then the *node type* is that `KindTest`.
+Otherwise, it is the principal node kind associated with the *axis type*.

+The *predicates* property is the list of `Predicate` nodes associated with the step.

 ## A References